 A rule-based automatic language detector based on the syllable structure of words.
 Current supported languages: Spanish, French, Italian, Portuguese, Catalan, Latin and Basque.

-I occasionally write a column about language for Spanish newspaper eldiario.es, a column that was awarded with the Miguel Delibes National Journalism Award (Premio Nacional de Periodismo Miguel Delibes) in 2017 for an article about conceptual metaphor and cancer (Metáforas peligrosas.
+I occasionally write a column about language for Spanish newspaper elDiario.es, a column that was awarded with the Miguel Delibes National Journalism Award (Premio Nacional de Periodismo Miguel Delibes) in 2017 for an article about conceptual metaphor and cancer (Metáforas peligrosas.
 El cáncer como lucha).

 From 2012 to 2015 I was a radio contributor at Spanish National Radio (RNE) on a weekly section about language and Linguistics.